On singular moduli that are S-units: INTRODUCTION

 Another possible research path is the following: let $S$ be a finite set of prime numbers.
 What is the number of singular moduli that are $S$-units?
-By the theorem above, when $S= \emptyset$ the answer is zero.
-However when $S \neq \emptyset$ there can certainly exist singular moduli that are $S$-units.
-For instance, when $S=\{2,3\}$, the integers $12^3, -32^3$ and $-96^3$ are three singular moduli that are $\{2,3\}$-units (they are the $j$-invariants of elliptic curves having complex multiplication by $\Z[i], \Z[\frac{1+\sqrt{-11}}{2}]$ and $\Z[\frac{1+\sqrt{-19}}{2}]$ respectively).
+By the theorem above, if $S= \emptyset$ the answer is zero.
+However if $S \neq \emptyset$ there can certainly exist singular moduli that are $S$-units.
+For instance, for $S=\{2,3\}$, the integers $12^3, -32^3$ and $-96^3$ are three singular moduli that are $\{2,3\}$-units (they are the $j$-invariants of elliptic curves having complex multiplication by $\Z[\sqrt{-1}], \Z[\frac{1+\sqrt{-11}}{2}]$ and $\Z[\frac{1+\sqrt{-19}}{2}]$ respectively).
 We are then looking for some finiteness statement that will in general depend on the choice of the set $S$.
-Recently Herrero, Menares and Rivera-Letelier announced a proof of the finiteness of the set of singular moduli that are S-units for any finite set of primes S. However, to the best of our knowledge, their argument is not effective.
-In this paper we give the first effective results in this direction; in particular our main theorem is the following:
+Recently Herrero, Menares and Rivera-Letelier announced a proof of the finiteness of the set of singular moduli that are $S$-units for any finite set of primes $S$.
+However, to the best of our knowledge, their argument is not effective.
+In this paper we give the first effective results in this direction; in particular our main theorem is the following

 \begin{thm} Let $S$ be the set of rational primes congruent to $1$ modulo $3$.
 If a singular modulus is an $S$-unit, then it is a unit. \end{thm}

 Combining Theorem \ref{main theorem} with Theorem \ref{Habbeger} above we immediately get